B.S. in Data Science: Foundations Track

 Three elective courses in a related discipline.

-Three upper division courses approved by major advisor; they should be in statistics, mathematics, computer science or cover quantitative aspects of a substantive discipline.
+Three upper division courses approved by a major advisor; they should be in statistics, mathematics, computer science or cover quantitative aspects of a substantive discipline.
+All three electives must be in the same discipline.
 A list of pre-approved electives can be viewed here.

 Pre-Approved Electives